Please note: absentjustice.com – brief summary part 1 is a work in progress: last edited in March 2019

 “Problems highlighted by Cape Bridgewater Holiday Camp operator Alan Smith, with the Telecom network have been picked up on by not only other disgruntled customers but Federal politicians.
 Having suffered a faulty telephone service for some five years, Mr Smith’s complaints had for some time fallen on deaf ears, but it now seems people are standing up and listening.
 Federal Member for Wannon, David Hawker, described the number of reports of faulty and inadequate telephone across Australia as alarming.
 Mr Hawker said that documents recently presented to him showed that the problems people had been experiencing Australia wide had been occurring repeatedly in the Portland region.”
-(See My Story Evidence File 7)
+(See Cape Bridgewater Chronology of Events File No -17)

 “I am writing in reference to the proposed Senate Committee Investigation into Telstra.

 As you are aware, I am employed as a telephonist with a large legal firm in Warrnambool.
 In the course of my employment, and particularly during the months of July and August this year, numerous service faults have been brought to my attention.
 These problems include: